 A garden is a miniature representation of heaven and earth, and nature is like a person who is a microcosm of the universe, even as a bee and a worm are.
 Even a little garden is a copy of great nature.
 By seeing the garden one can commune with great nature, entering into a full rapport with its innocence.
 One can have a pure and precious life living in this floating world.

-Louise is a priest novitiate who has been working in the Zen Center's gardens since the first day she came to the Center.
-Over the years she has worked closely with Ti'an Callery and Joan White and is now dedicating much of her time to maintaining the Center's gardens and teaching others to do the same.
-Louise can be found outdoors nearly every day during the growing season and is always available to help others find their place and pace in the practice of Zen gardening.
+Jhana, an ordained Buddhist priest, has been working in the Zen Center's gardens since the first day she came to the Center.
+Over the years she worked closely with Ti’an Callery and Joan White and is now dedicating much of her time to maintaining the Center’s gardens and teaching others to do the same.
+Jhana can be found outdoors nearly every day during the growing season and is always available to help others find their place and pace in the practice of Zen gardening.

 Nourishing sentient beings—shrubs, trees, flowers, worms, insects and the very soil of home—such a welcome calmness for practice.
 Turning the soil, weeding, and planting with a gentle brush of hand—the heart of the garden.

 Flower Gardener, Joan White